This fail-proof recipe for Instant Pot Brown Rice results in perfectly cooked, fluffy, nutty brown rice every single time!

 - Place the lid on the Instant Pot and be sure the vent knob is sealed.
-Set the cooking time for 22 minutes on HIGH Pressure for long-grain brown rice, 24 minutes for short-grain brown rice, and 3 minutes for long-grain white rice.
+Hit the manual or pressure cook button and cook on High Pressure for 22 minutes for long-grain brown rice or 24 minutes for short-grain brown rice.
+Do not use the rice function!

-- Once cook time has elapsed, let pressure release fully!
+- Once the cooking time has elapsed, allow the pressure to release naturally.
 This takes about 15-20 minutes, depending on how much rice you prepared.

-- Once the pressure is fully released, remove the lid off the pressure cooker and gently fluff the rice with a fork.
+- Once the pressure is fully released, remove the lid from the pressure cooker and gently fluff the rice with a fork.